apple/coremltools/mlmodel/docs/Format/FeatureTypes.rst

 	        //
 	        // If the shape field is specified then it must be
 	        // one of the enumerated shapes.
-	        // If shape is not specifed, the "default" shape will be considered
+	        // If shape is not specified, the "default" shape will be considered
 	        // enumeratedShapes[0]
 	        //
 	        // Must be non-empty